 Dry Eye Treatment Options From Your Maple Ridge Optometrist

 Outlined below are some of the diagnostic/monitoring tests and treatments that may be prescribed for you, either through our Dry Eye Care Clinic Treatment Program in Maple Ridge or as individual options.
+Many of these treatment options are also available through our online store.

 Artificial Tears - Almost every person with DED will be prescribed tear supplements.
 However, the long-term goal is to decrease your dependency on them.
 Your optometrist will likely prescribe iDrop gel eye drops which are preservative-free and contain hyaluronate and glycerol.
 This makes the drop safe, long lasting and allows them to more completely cover the entire surface of the eye.